Logo NICE Developers

 Author: Mark Compeer

-In principle, we tell you little new: by building in concrete, you emit CO2 out.
-If you build in wood, then you actually save more CO2 than you are emitting.
-In other words, you are building CO2 negative (which in turn is positive).
+Fundamentally, we are not presenting anything new: building with concrete emits CO2 emits.
+If you build with timber, you actually store more CO2 than you emit.
+In other words, you build CO2 negative (which, in turn, is positive).

-Let me address one of these values: Paris Proof building.
-We (yes you too) made a commitment in Paris to stay below the 1.5 degree temperature increase by 2050.
-The hard fact is that if we continue to build in concrete, we as a construction industry will already pass the 1.5 like limit in 2027!
-And in doing so, we are saddling our next generations with a major problem.
-Unfortunately, few parties are aware of this, let alone actively working on it.
+Let me elaborate on one of these core values: Paris Proof construction.
+We (yes, including you) committed in Paris to limit the global temperature increase to below 1.5 degrees by 2050.
+The stark reality is that if we continue with concrete construction, the building sector will already surpass the 1.5-degree threshold by 2027!
+This will burden our future generations with a significant problem.
+Regrettably, few stakeholders are aware of this, let alone actively addressing it.

-At corporations, usually a few are responsible for timber construction, while the rest continue to build in concrete.
-Municipalities do not dare to require timber construction in tenders because the lawyers in the procurement department consider it "an above-legal requirement."
-Our colleague developers/builders proclaim nonsense that timber construction is 10%-15% more expensive than concrete construction and that it is really not feasible.
-We can no longer afford this attitude.
-As a company and as people, you are obliged to contribute to the Paris goals.
-In our industry, 2027 is tomorrow and that means we have to do everything we can today to reduce CO2 emissions as much as possible.
-Municipalities and corporations must change course and from now on only ask for Paris Proof buildings.
-Our fellow developers and builders must explain to their shareholders that they can no longer continue to maximize their profits at the expense of the climate.
+Within housing corporations, typically only a few individuals are responsible for timber construction, while the majority continue to build with concrete.
+Municipalities hesitate to mandate timber construction in tenders, as their procurement department's legal advisors deem it an 'extra-statutory requirement'.
+Our fellow developers and contractors propagate the misconception that timber construction is 10-15% more expensive than concrete construction and is genuinely unfeasible.
+We can no longer afford this stance.
+As businesses and individuals, we are obligated to contribute to the Paris Agreement objectives.
+In our sector, 2027 is effectively tomorrow, meaning we must do everything today to reduce CO2 emissions as much as possible.
+Municipalities and housing corporations must fundamentally change their approach and, from now on, exclusively require Paris Proof buildings.
+Our fellow developers and contractors must explain to their shareholders that they can no longer prioritize profit maximization at the expense of the climate.
 Timber construction is no longer more expensive than concrete construction, so what are we waiting for?

-With SAWA, we are showing it can be done.
-SAWA is being built now and new NICE projects are on their way.
-So dear municipalities, corporations, fellow developers and builders: take your responsibility.
-Develop projects based on shared values, make them Paris Proof and build a better future for people and climate!
+With SAWA, we demonstrate that it is indeed achievable.
+SAWA is currently under construction, and new NICE projects are underway.
+Therefore, dear municipalities, housing corporations, fellow developers, and contractors: embrace your responsibility.
+Develop projects based on 'shared values', ensure they are Paris Proof, and contribute to a better future for both people and the climate!

 NICE Column Series

-With some regularity, Mark Compeer writes a column about what concerns, inspires, amazes or disturbs him personally and NICE when it comes to developments and current events within their field.
-Mark kicks off the new NICE column series this week with an urgent call to municipalities, corporations, fellow developers and builders to open their eyes and choose Paris Proof building.
+Regularly, Mark Compeer writes a column about what personally engages, inspires, surprises, or bothers him and NICE regarding developments and current affairs within their field.
+This week, Mark kicks off the new NICE column series with an urgent appeal to municipalities, housing corporations, fellow developers, and builders to open their eyes and choose Paris Proof construction.

-Want to learn more about Paris Proof building and the NICE Buildings concept?
+Would you like to know more about Paris Proof construction and the NICE Buildings ?
 Make an appointment with NICE.
-Mail to pr@nicedevelopers.nl
+Send an email to pr@nicedevelopers.nl.

 Share on:

-Are you curious about our answer to your problem?
-Don't hesitate and get in touch.
-In our own cafe NICE Place we will serve you with love a cup of coffee, fresh beer and our progressive approach.
-Mail to info@nicedevelopers.nl for an appointment.
+Are you curious about our solution to your challenge?
+Don't hesitate to contact us.
+At our own cafe, NICE Place, we'll gladly serve you a cup of coffee, a fresh beer, and discuss our progressive approach.
+Email info@nicedevelopers.nl to schedule an appointment.

 Contact